 Students will also be expected to follow any guidelines set forth by the coach or advisors.
-Students must abide by RSD Policy IOF - Athletic Programs, IOF-R - Athletic Program Regulations, JJIB - Interscholastic Athletics, JLCA - Physical Examination of Students and JLCG - Wellness Policy.
-Policies can be found on the SAU 33 website. (www.sau33.com) and in all school libraries.
+Students must abide by RSD Policy IOF - Athletic Programs, JJA - Student Activities and Organizations, JJA-R - CoCurricular Participation, IOF-R - Athletic Program Regulations, JJIB - Interscholastic Athletics, JLCA - Physical Examination of Students and JLCG - Wellness Policy.
+Policies can be found on the SAU 33 website.